Top 15 Spots To Get A Drink On Maui

 Here are the 15 best places for a drink on Maui.

 Spacious and bright, this new Upcountry brewery serves up “hyper-local” beers and stellar bi-coastal views.
 The two-story space is sleek and trendy: gloss-polished surfboards made by local shapers hang from the walls, digital nomads retreat to quiet nooks, and a Vestaboard above the bar, displaying what’s on tap.
 Beers here are brewed with local, seasonal ingredients sourced from nearby farms.
 And because of the brewery’s commitment to local ingredients, taps frequently change depending on what’s available.
 (Although you can almost always expect to find staples like the English Brown, which earned Mahalo Aleworks accolades within months of opening).
 Come here to watch the sunset from the second-story patio, put your knowledge to the test on Tuesday Trivia night, or enjoy weekly live music from some of Maui’s top artists.
+Grab food at Upcountry Sausage Co. or at Restaurant Marlow to enjoy with your brew.

 Pint & Cork